Unlike other European cuisines, few people are aware of what traditional Czech food looks like.

 I first tried Svíčková na smetaně in an old Bohemian castle (yes, you can be jealous!) and when I first saw the plate coming over to me, I was a little nervous.

-You can imagine my horror then, when I saw slices of beef covered in a sweet vegetable puree (made from carrot, parsley and celery) with a dollop of whipped cream on top, a generous helping of cranberry sauce and slices of lemon, along with some sweet knedliky Czech dumplings to top it off.
+Svíčková na smetaně is the name given to slices of beef covered in a sweet vegetable puree (made from carrot, parsley and celery) with a dollop of whipped cream on top, a generous helping of cranberry sauce and slices of lemon, along with some sweet knedliky Czech dumplings to top it off.

-Although not exclusively a Czech food, tatarák, or beef tartare is a big part of Czech cuisine, and you’ll almost definitely come across it on restaurant menus.
+Although not exclusively a traditional Czech food, tatarák, or beef tartare is a big part of Czech cuisine, and you’ll almost definitely come across it on restaurant menus.

 Beef tartare is ground raw beef topped with a raw egg yolk and served alongside chopped onions and pickled cucumber, along with paprika, salt, pepper and mustard and a hunk of thick crusty bread.

-This is a really special Prague food, as not only do the strong flavours create an explosion on the palette, but the marrying of textures, particularly that of the raw beef with the egg yolk, come together to create a unique and tasty dish.
+This is a really special Czech food, as not only do the strong flavours create an explosion on the palette, but the marrying of textures, particularly that of the raw beef with the egg yolk, come together to create a unique and tasty dish.

 The best way to eat tatarák is to pour the egg yolk into the middle of the raw beef and then mash everything up together – I tend to use the bread to mop up the remains but some people prefer to spread the tartare right onto the bread.